Natural World:

 Overview

-We are celebrating the 100th birthday of Sir David Attenborough's in May 2026 by coming together in our communities to sing.
-It's a groundbreaking three-layered musical experience currently in development which aims to create a living soundscape of connection and re-wilding.
-This is a participatory song that celebrates his work and echoes the message of hisWitness Statement’ of 2020:
+We are celebrating the 100th birthday of Sir David Attenborough's on May 8th 2026 by coming together as a global community to sing.
+It's a groundbreaking musical experience which combines choirs and singers around the world singing for Sir David and celebrating the natural world.
+This participatory song celebrates his work and echoes the message of hisWitness Statement’ of 2020:

 Loading...